 The objective of CEA is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, National Grid, distributing the electricity supply.

-First, the municipality must pass an article at a town meeting or a motion at City Council.
-The municipality will use Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
-An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
-They may also leave the program at any point with no associated termination penalties or fees.
+First, the municipality passed a motion at City Council.
+The city then selected Good Energy, L.P. to seek bids from third party suppliers (TPS) to obtain competitive electricity rates for participants.
+An account holder is initially able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.

-The goal of CCE is primarily savings and long term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
+The goal of CEA is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future National Grid rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
 They will continue to receive a single bill, make one payment, and continue to receive the same level of service from National Grid.